 Growing a beard, for the most part, is an automated process.
 Your body does it for you.
-And, if you’re blessed with swarthy genes, your beard might even grow in thick, lush, and in the exact perfect shape to frame your face.
+And, if you’re blessed with highly hirsute genes, your beard might even grow out thick and lush in the exact shape to frame your face.

-But that’s definitely not the case for most men.
-Many guys see their beards grow in patchy and unruly.
+But that’s definitely not the case for many men, who see their beards grow out patchy and unruly.
 To tame and manicure that face monster properly, you’re going to need to put in some grooming time.
 One of the most basic elements in a man’s grooming arsenal?
 Beard oil.